 If you still feel that we have not been able to resolve the matter to your satisfaction, after this process you may have the right (subject to eligibility) to refer your complaint to the Financial Ombudsman Service; the address is:

-Whether or not you make a complaint to us and/or refer your complaint to the Financial Ombudsman Service, your statutory right to take legal action will not be affected.
+Whether or not you make a complaint to us and/or refer your complaint to the Financial Ombudsman Service, your right to take legal action will not be affected.

 Are we covered by the Financial Services Compensation Scheme (FSCS)?

 We are covered by the Financial Services Compensation Scheme (‘FSCS’).
 You may be entitled to compensation from the FSCS if we are unable to meet our financial obligations and subject to eligibility.
 Details of the circumstances in which you can make a claim – and instructions on how to do so – can be found on the FSCS website: http://www.fscs.org.uk.
 Separately, your insurer and/or you may be covered by a different compensation scheme.

 In our role as intermediary between you and your insurer, we may hold money either paid by you to be passed on to your insurer or paid to us by your insurer to be passed on to you.
 For your protection, money received from you, or money to be paid to you, will be held by us in accordance with FCA rules.

 We may take payment from you when your policy next renews using payment card information you have shared with us and which we will retain.
 If we intend to do this, we will confirm this to you in your renewal invitation prior to your next policy renewal.
 You may opt-out of automatic renewal at any time by contacting us.